Aug. 17, 2022

-Students will also complete field experiences and internships in early childhood settings, including Pre-K classrooms, the West Virginia University Nursery School, and childcare centers.
-The Early Childhood option is best suited for students interested working with young children and their families, including careers as a developmental specialist, parent educator, and early childhood resiliency specialist.
+Students will also complete field experiences and internships in early childhood settings, including Pre-K classrooms, hospitals, afterschool programs, and childcare centers.
+The CDFS degree is best suited for students interested working with young children and their families, including careers as a developmental specialist, parent educator, and early childhood resiliency specialist.

 Students in the Birth through 5/Pre-Kindergarten option of Child Development and Family Studies will acquire:

 A career in the area of child development and family studies provides opportunities to support children, families, and communities to meet their greatest potential.
 This type of career allows for individuals to work with people to build better communities.
 Also see more examples of why social science careers are impactful here: whysocialscience.com.